 Researching the benefits of pollinator conservation at Bellflower Solar

-Advancing research on pollinator habitat at solar facilities is essential for understanding the benefits of co-located conservation, as well as practical implementation strategies.
-The Pollinator Habitat Aligned with Solar Energy (PHASE) study, funded by the U.S. Department of Energy Solar Energy Technology Office (SETO), will measure ecological benefits of varying types of pollinator habitat at utility- scale solar projects across the Midwest, including Bellflower, in addition to photovoltaic performance and costs.
+The Pollinator Habitat Aligned with Solar Energy (PHASE) study, funded by the U.S. Department of Energy Solar Energy Technology Office (SETO), will measure the ecological benefits of pollinator habitat at utility- scale solar projects, including Bellflower.
+In addition, the study will assess whether the pollinator habitat impacts photovoltaic performance and maintenance costs.

 The research team consists of the University of Illinois Chicago, the University of Illinois Urbana Champaign, the Argonne National Laboratory, and the National Renewable Energy Laboratory.
 Six solar facilities across the Midwest, including Bellflower, have been selected as field research sites for this study.

-Lightsource bp is proud to be contributing to this important project, which we hope will provide information for ourselves and our industry peers needed to scale-up co-located habitat establishment in the industry.
+Lightsource bp is proud to be contributing to this important project.
+We hope it will provide information for ourselves and our peers needed to scale-up co-located habitat establishment in the industry.

-The development of the pollinator plantings was a collaborative effort with the University of Illinois – Chicago team, Conservation Blueprint, The Bee and Butterfly Fund, and the American Solar Grazing Association.
-In addition to high-density pollinator gardens, over 1,000 acres under and around the solar arrays will support lower-density pollinator plantings.
-These sites will provide shelter and forage for insects and other species that play vital ecological roles, including pollinating food crops.
+The development of the pollinator habitat plantings for the PHASE study was a collaborative effort with the University of Illinois – Chicago team, Conservation Blueprint, The Bee and Butterfly Habitat Fund, and the American Solar Grazing Association.
+At Bellflower Solar, these areas will provide food and habitat for many species, including insects that pollinate food crops, for several decades.